Rock3tXer/-Apex-Legends-Pack-Calculator/README.md

-This project is mostly for Apex legends fans that are desperate and want the heirloom so much.
+Apex Legends Loot Pack Calculator

+This is a simple open-source app made in c++.

+It's made for players who play Apex Legends - Battle Royale from Respawn Entertainment.
-With this program you can find out how many apex packs you need to finally get that heirloom.
+With this application, you will be able to find out more or less how many packs you need for those sweet heirloom shards.